FlipsideCrypto/sdk/js/README.md

 ### Client Side Request Requirements

 All API Keys correspond to a list of hostnames.
-Client-side requests that do not originate from the corresponding host will fail.
+Client-side requests that do not originate from the corresponding hostname will fail.